Can't get your head around megabytes and gigabytes? We explain exactly what you get for your mobile phone's data allowance.

 This is the amount of internet use you are allowed in a month without being charged extra.

-That's all very well and good but how do you know what is enough, too much or too little when it comes to choosing your smartphone data package?
+That's all very well and good.
+But how do you know what is enough, too much or too little when it comes to choosing your smartphone data package?

-Helpfully, we've broken it down into terms that are easy to understand for anyone.
+We've broken it down into terms that are easy to understand for anyone.

 Mobile data explained